 Just so you know – it may be small, but it is still 50 times the size of our planet.
 It will also disrupt just about every rock and asteroid in the region.
 So even if GLIESE 710 is a close miss we’re still space debris thanks to all those disturbed asteroids.
 Will it hit our solar system?
 At the moment it’s a 1 in 50 chance but that’s still not good when that one chance means total annihilation.
 The good news – it’s so long in the future that nobody cares.

-This option may well deserve to be ranked higher, particularly as science seems determined to prod this concept until something nasty happens.
+As far as end of the world predictions go, this option may well deserve to be ranked higher, particularly as science seems determined to prod this concept until something nasty happens.
 First off – is there really something called antimatter –the opposite of matter?

 According to CERN, yes there is and during 1995 they announced that they had successfully created nine antihydrogen atoms by implementing the SLAC/Fermilab concept during the PS210 experiment.
 The experiment was performed using the Low Energy Antiproton Ring (LEAR), and was led by Walter Oelert and Mario Macri.
 Fermilab soon confirmed the CERN findings by producing approximately 100 antihydrogen atoms at their facilities.